didi/cube-ui/document/components/docs/en-US/cascade-picker.md

     }
   }
   ```
-  One more thing, although `setData` is available when visible.
-But considering user experience, you can't change the number of column when the picker is visible.
+  One more thing, although `setData` is available when visible, considering user experience, you can't change the number of columns when the picker is visible.

 ### Props configuration